 Caroline Wagner, Program Director

-Caroline Ott is thrilled to be serving as the Director for Leadership by Design at William & Mary for a second year in a row.
-Caroline currently works at the University of Virginia and lives in Charlottesville with her fiance, Adam.
+Caroline is thrilled to be serving as the Director for Leadership by Design at William & Mary for a third year in a row.
+Caroline currently works at the University of Virginia and lives in Charlottesville with her husband, Adam.
 Caroline is a graduate of the Master's in Higher Education Administration program in the School of Education, here at William & Mary.
 She is originally from Cincinnati, Ohio and attended The Ohio State University for her undergraduate degree.
 With many years of leadership development under her belt, Caroline is excited to invite Virginia students to William & Mary, a place where she has spent 2 years, to experience this campus and to learn more about leadership, their own strengths, and how to make a difference in their community!

 Lauren Jordan, Program Coordinator